 X-rays are optical radiation generated by the transition of electrons in the inner layer of atoms under the bombardment of high-speed moving electrons, including continuous X-rays and characteristic X-rays.
-Crystals can be used as X-ray gratings, and the coherent scattering produced by these large numbers of particles (atoms, ions, or molecules) will cause light interference, increasing or decreasing the intensity of scattered X-rays.
+Silicon carbide single crystal can be used as X-ray gratings, and the coherent scattering produced by these large numbers of particles (atoms, ions, or molecules) will cause light interference, increasing or decreasing the intensity of scattered X-rays.
 Due to the superposition of scattered waves from a large number of particles, the beams that interfere with each other to produce the highest intensity are called X-ray diffraction lines.

 To meet the diffraction conditions, Bragg formula can be applied: 2dsinθ=nλ.

 The incident beam causes each scatterer to re-radiate a small part of its intensity as a spherical wave.
 If the scatterers are arranged symmetrically with the interval d, these spherical waves will only be synchronized in the direction where their path length difference 2dsinθ is equal to an integer multiple of the wavelength λ.
 In this case, a part of the incident beam is deflected by an angle of 2θ, which will produce reflection points in the diffraction pattern.